Odoo Essentials: Odoo Navigation Overview

 Apps aren't listed in alphabetical order, but you can easily navigate to an app by simply typing its name from the main menu.
 As you type, the installed apps will filter as well as other related items.
 This is extremely useful when you have multiple apps installed.

-Clicking the Apps icon will take you to the app repository where you can browse around for the apps that you want to install.
+Clicking the Apps icon will take you to the app repository where you can browse around for the apps that you want to activate.

-From this screen, you can see which apps your database has installed already and you can browse through the available apps to install.
+From this screen, you can see which apps your database has installed already and you can browse through the available apps to use.

-If you click on the LEARN MORE button on any application, you can see the application's overview page to see if you would like to use it before installing.
-When you're ready to install an app, simply click the INSTALL button and wait for the application to load.
+If you click on the LEARN MORE button on any application, you can see the application's overview page to see if you would like to use it before activating.
+When you're ready to use an app, simply click the ACTIVATE button and wait for the application to load.

 Please Note: For larger apps, this process could take several minutes.

-Once the app is installed, you will be routed to either the initial setup screen of the application to begin configuring it, or to your database's homepage where you can see your newly installed apps.
+Once the app is ready, you will be routed to either the initial setup screen of the application to begin configuring it, or to your database's homepage where you can see your newly activated apps.